 A Work Experience is a planned, structured learning experience that takes place in a workplace for a set period.
 The intention of a Work Experience is to enable participants to explore career options and gain exposure to the working world and its requirements.
 A Work Experience shall be designed to enhance the employability of individuals through the development of good work habits and basic work skills.

 This program is designed to assist employers in building a talent pipeline by providing employees with on-the-job training.
 Through WIOA grant funding, WorkSource Atlanta will cover the hourly rate of each work experience employee.
-The employer must commit to hiring the individual upon successful completion of training.
-The participant must work up to 40 hours a week until having developed the skills needed by the employer or for a period of 17 weeks, whichever comes first.
+The participant must work up to 40 hours a week until having developed the skills needed by the employer or for a period of up to 16 weeks, whichever comes first.

 WorkSource Atlanta provides recruitment services at no cost including pre-employment assessment and screening, on-site space for conducting interviews, and tax incentives and tax credit information.